10 Best Original Score Winners That Are Worth Watching for the Soundtrack Alone

 Photo: The Criterion Collection

 The Last Emperor (1987)

 What happens when you combine the talents of a Japanese electronic-music pioneer, a celebrated Chinese composer and one of the most influential musicians to come out of New York City’s new wave scene?
 A score worthy of accompanying Bernardo Bertolucci’s sprawling epic!
-The film follows the life of China’s last emperor, Puyi, from his coronation at the age of two through to the cultural and political upheaval of China in the 20th century.
+The Last Emperor follows the life of Chinese monarch, Puyi, from his coronation at the age of two through to the cultural and political upheaval of China in the 20th century.
 Ranging from grand and bombastic to soft and serene, this Best Original Score is an incredibly moving component of an already-impressive film.

 The Little Mermaid (1989)